Bullkn0x/VBSsource/docs/README.md

 # API reference

-Streamlabs-OBS allows remote management of the application via an RPC-based API.
+Vurteau-OBS allows remote management of the application via an RPC-based API.
 The API is split into several different services.
 You can access services' methods and properties by sending [JSON-RPC](http://www.jsonrpc.org/specification) messages to the